-Inflation rates for the first 40 years were set at 0.061% by referring to a 10-year inflation swap rate and removing the effect of the consumption tax increase.
+Inflation rates for the first 40 years were set at 0.000% by referring to a 10-year inflation swap rate.
 For the 41st year and later, to assure consistency with the extrapolation of ultra-long term risk-free rates, inflation rates were assumed to gradually increase to 2.0% in the 60th year, which is the inflation rate assumed for the ultimate forward rate.